Note

 """ Spread disease to peers in the network. """

-for n in self.neighbors():
+for n in self.network.neighbors(self):

-if n.condition == 0 and self.p.infection_chance > random.random():
+if n.condition == 0 and self.p.infection_chance > rng.random():

 n.condition = 1 # Infect susceptible peer

-if self.p.recovery_chance > random.random():
+if self.p.recovery_chance > rng.random():

 self.condition = 2 # Recover from infection

-The four methods will be called automatically, as described in Running a simulation.
+Next, we define our model VirusModel by creating a subclass of Model.
+The four methods of this class will be called automatically at different steps of the simulation, as described in Running a simulation.

 [3]: